|

 is thus named; it could be self-explanatory, the date of the fire lost

-and it was first recorded as Burnt Mill in 1580.
+in the past.
 In the River Stort Act of 1759, it was shown as Brent

 Mill but this was a copyist’s error since there was a Burnt Mill shown